gem5/gem5-resources/README.md

 `src/parsec/disk-image/parsec/parsec-benchmark/LICENSE`.
 This is a 3-Clause
 BSD License (A Princeton University copyright).
 For the remaining files, please consult copyright notices in the source files.
+* **npb-tests**: Consult individual copyright notices of source files in `src/npb`.
+The NAS Parallel Benchmarks utilize a permissive BSD-style license.